J4NS-R/btrback/README.md

 - `entry_year`: int.
 The year the student started studying their current degree.
 This will be used to calculate what year they are in.
 - `program_length`: int.
 The number of years the student's current degree program is.
 - `faculty`: string.
 The faculty the student is registered in.
 For data integrity, please give the user a list to pick out of.
 - `majors`: array of strings.
 The majors the student is registered for.
 Please give the user a list to pick from and only allow "other" if absolutely necessary.
-Later I'll make an endpoint to get a list of all registered majors.
+See the `/all_majors` endpoint for getting a dynamic list.

 Example request: